City Spotlight

 Watch on Demand

-Work and Wealth In Black America
+Work and wealth In Black America

 A virtual event hosted by Mastercard and Blavity explored ways to confront a financial system that has systemically disadvantaged and excluded Black communities and has exacerbated the racial wealth and opportunity gap in Atlanta.